edeandrea/debezium-demo-apb/README.md

 Ansible playbook for provisioning a [Debezium](https://debezium.io) demo using my [Summit Lab Spring Music application](https://github.com/edeandrea/summit-lab-spring-music/tree/pipeline) as the "monolith".
+The [Debezium connector](roles/Demo/objects/debezium-connector-config.json) is configured to use the [Outbox Event Router](https://debezium.io/documentation/reference/1.0/configuration/outbox-event-router.html).

 The [application](https://github.com/edeandrea/summit-lab-spring-music/tree/pipeline) is a simple Spring Boot application connected to a MySQL database.
 We'll install a 3 replica Kafka cluster with Kafka connect and then install the [Debezium MySQL connector](https://debezium.io/documentation/reference/1.0/connectors/mysql.html).